awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 is constantly available to make predictions on new data as it comes in, ensuring immediate responses for time-sensitive applications.

-Since version 0.5, GraphStorm offers new features that can deploy a trained model as a SageMaker real-time inference endpoint.
+Since version 0.5, GraphStorm offers the capability to deploy a trained model as a SageMaker real-time inference endpoint.
 Below sections provide details of how to deloy an endpoint, and how to invoke it.

 Prerequisites